Our goal is to share information and products that are truly helpful to renters.

 If you’re getting ready to move, ask an insurance agent about which neighborhoods have lower insurance rates.
 Crime and a variety of other neighborhood factors can influence the cost of your policy.
-As with any form of insurance, your provider calculates risk, and if your apartment is in a crime-ridden neighborhood, you’re more likely to face theft or damage.
+As with any form of insurance, your provider calculates risk, and if your apartment is in an area with a higher crime rate you’re more likely to face theft or damage.

 That’s why it’s important to get a quote ahead of time, so you know how much your new neighborhood will affect your insurance premiums.

-Nowadays, it’s quite common for insurance providers to check your credit score before they set your premium.
+Nowadays, it’s quite common for insurance providers to check your credit score as a part of the quoting process.
 Auto insurance providers have been doing this for years, and now renters insurance providers are doing the same.